ieGAT Practice Test 2024: Get the Most Accurate Preparation

 ieGAT Verbal Comprehension and Reasoning

-On the verbal reasoning section, you will need to read a passage and answer two questions.
+On the verbal reasoning section of the ieGAT exam, you will need to read a passage and answer two questions.
 The texts will often discuss economic topics, such as unemployment or GDP.

 The questions aim to determine your comprehension of written professional English, and are multiple-choice.
 For some questions, you may be asked to choose more than one answer from the list.